Team-Peryton/AVL-automation/README.md

 # AVL-automation
 Surrey Team Peryton Heron IMechE UAS 2022 AVL automation program.
-Enabled automatic tail sizing based on input aircraft geometry, and investigation of dihedral angle effects on stability and aerodynamic performance.
+Enables automatic tail sizing based on input aircraft geometry, and investigation of dihedral angle effects on stability and aerodynamic performance.

-A lose wrapping of the vortex lattice method AVL provides a means of scripting these tools.
+A lose wrapping of the vortex lattice method [AVL](https://web.mit.edu/drela/Public/web/avl/) provides a means of scripting these tools.

 ## Usage
 1. Install python (tested on 3.9.5)